berlinplan/berlinplan.github.io/readme.md

 > <sub> write a book on inequality, publish it on Amazon, obtain 5-star reviews (each ~4€ in Telegram: "Amazon review DE,Amazon Produkttester, Amazon De tester 2") make it bestseller due to The Matthew Effect, which describes a social pattern characterized by initial advantages that lead to subsequent advantages, resulting in an increasing gap between those who possess resources and those who lack them.
 (141) </sub>

-## Let the drug dealers be free, fine?
+## Freedom for drug dealers, acceptable?

 > all societies prohibit drug dealers by law.